wisespace-io/nearby/README.md

 ## Usage

-Root access is required to `nearby` be able to set your wireless interface on `Monitor Mode`
+Root access is required to `nearby` be able to set the wireless interface on `Monitor Mode`

 ```rust
 sudo target/release/nearby -i your_wireless_adapter